-- Active working dogs.
 Dogs like police dogs or service dogs will tend to sleep less because they’re active much of the day alongside the humans with which they’re working.
-Dogs like German Shepherds and Labrador Retrievers that are often bred for this type of work also may naturally sleep less, even if they are companion animals and not active working dogs.
+Dogs like German Shepherds and Labrador Retrievers that are often bred for this type of work also may naturally sleep less, even if they are companion animals and not actively working dogs.

-- Older dogs.
 As dogs age, they’re going to sleep more, especially during the day in the form of naps.
-If the dog was really active during its younger years, this increase in its amount of sleep might seem dramatic to you, but it’s usually a natural part of the dog’s aging.
+If the dog was active during its younger years, this increase in its amount of sleep might seem dramatic to you, but it’s usually a natural part of the dog’s aging.